FM Consolidation Line: Preservation

-Though none of the C Liners built by Fairbanks-Morse escaped the cutter's torch, 2 A unit and 2 B units built by The Canadian Locomotive Company for the Canadian Pacific Railway are preserved.
+Though none of the C Liners built by Fairbanks-Morse escaped the cutter's torch, 2 A units built by The Canadian Locomotive Company for the Canadian Pacific Railway are preserved.
 A unit 4104 is preserved on outdoor display in Nelson, British Columbia, and A unit 4065 is awaiting restoration at the Canadian museum of Science and technology in Ottawa.
-B units 4455 and 4456 are under private ownership in Calgary, Alberta.
+B units 4455 and 4456 (converted to BC Rail radio control receiver cars) were under private ownership in Calgary, Alberta but have since been scrapped in December 2023.